rjb4standards/REA-Products/README.md

 <h1> Intellectual Property Disclaimer</h1>
 <p>
-The XSD, XML, JSON, Python source code and other artifacts contained in this repository are provided to you “as is” with no warranties whatsoever, including any warranty of merchantability, non-infringement, or fitness for any particular purpose.
+The XSD, XML, JSON, Python source code, Powershell script examples and other artifacts contained in this repository are provided to you “as is” with no warranties whatsoever, including any warranty of merchantability, non-infringement, or fitness for any particular purpose.
 The authors of the XSDs disclaim all liability, including liability for infringement of any proprietary rights, relating to use or implementation of information in the XSDs and other artifacts in this repository.<br>
 XSD's, XML, and JSON examples are licensed under the Creative Commons V4.0 Copyright and all other rights reserved Reliable Energy Analytics LLC (REA) 2018-2022
 </p>